 HMRC Tax Codes

-The M Code: You're married and 10% of your partner's personal allowance was transferred to you.
+The M Code: Your partner has transferred up to 10% of their personal allowance to you.

-The N Code: You're married and transferred 10% of your personal allowance to your spouse using your marriage allowance.
+The N Code: You've transferred up to 10% of your personal allowance to your spouse.

-The S Code: You're using the Scottish rate of income tax.
+The S Code: You're eligible for the Scottish rate of Income Tax.

-The Y Code: You were born before 6 April 1938 and get a higher personal allowance.
+The Y Code: You were born before 6 April 1938.
+This means your Personal Allowance is higher.

-The 0T Code: Your personal allowance has been used up, you don't have a form p45 or your new employer doesn't have enough information to work out your tax code.
+The 0T Code: This either means you've used up your Personal Allowance, you don't have a P45 or you've got a new employer and they don't have the information they need to work out your proper tax code.

-The D1 Code: All your income from this job or pension is taxed at the additional rate.
+The D1 Code: All of the money from this job or pension is being taxed at the additional rate.

-The NT Code: You don't pay tax on this income.
+The NT Code: You don't pay tax on this income at all.